codenamephp/.github/CODE_OF_CONDUCT.md

 ## Responsibilities

-While of course I am responsible of maintaing the code of conduct and make sure everyone is held to it eventually I fully expect to be dealing with reasonable and - mostly - adult human beings.
+While of course I am responsible for maintaing the code of conduct and make sure everyone is held to it eventually I fully expect to be dealing with reasonable and - mostly - adult human beings.

 That means I expect at least some effort to resolve issues without the "Code of Conduct Police".